 Exquisite of Bowl-Dwarf-Medium/Versicolor/Semi-Double

-Plant in a wide (11 - 30 inches wide or wider), shallow container using heavy loam soil.
+Plant in a wide (11 - 30 inches wide or wider) container using loam soil.
 Dig a trench in the soil and place your lotus tuber in the trench with the growth tips facing upwards.
 Be careful not to break or damage the growth tips.
 Cover the tuber with two or three inches of soil, leaving the growth tips exposed.
 Carefully add two or three inches of water over the soil.
 Place your container in a sunny location outdoors.
 (8+ hours of sunlight per day) In a week or two you should have coin leaves growing on the surface of the water, in a week or two after that you should have aerial leaves growing out of the water.
 Once you have aerial leaves, you may fertilize your lotus.

+Wait until your lotus has at least two aerial leaves to begin to fertilize your lotus.
 Lotus are very heavy feeders!
 We recommend Waterlily World Fertilizer Tabs + Humates for ease of use, optimum growth and best bloom!
 Simply press two fertilizer tabs into the soil around the roots of your lotus, being careful not to damage the roots.
 Do this once a month during the growing/blooming season (June through September).
 Your lotus should grow and bloom the very first year!

 What Is Loam Soil?

 Loam soil is a good mixture of Topsoil and Sand

 If you are lucky enough to have good topsoil in your backyard, by all means, use your topsoil.
 All you will have to do is add fertilizer.
 If you are not so lucky--and your backyard is sand or heavy red or yellow clay, you can mix up a batch of loam soil.

 You can create your own loam soil by mixing these two ingredients together